 D-302: In Loco Parentis for Choices Child Care

-Boards must be aware that HHSC determines caretaker status—including individuals standing in loco parentis—for children of Choices participants receiving TANF.
+Boards must inform staff members that HHSC determines caretaker status—including individuals standing in loco parentis—for children of Choices participants receiving TANF.
 Therefore, Choices participants are assumed to meet the definition of a parent, including the requirements for individuals standing in loco parentis, for each child listed on their TANF grant.

 If a Choices participant requests child care for a child not listed on the TANF grant, the Board must ensure that the Choices participant meets the in loco parentis documentation requirements for that child described in the table in D-105.c prior to authorizing Choices child care.